DavidLibeau/mastodon-tools/README.md

 ```

 > The Wordpress plugin may not work for some instances due to forced HTTPS.
-Feel fre to help me to resolve [this issue](https://github.com/DavidLibeau/mastodon-tools/issues/1) !
+Feel free to help me to resolve [this issue](https://github.com/DavidLibeau/mastodon-tools/issues/1) !